 Clinical symptoms of heartworm disease develop very slowly.
 Often symptoms are not noticeable until several years after the initial infection.
 Lack of energy and exercise intolerance are early symptoms.
 Coughing and difficulty breathing are both common symptoms.
 As the disease progresses, most dogs develop congestive heart failure.
 Dogs often collapse in the final stage of the disease.
 In cats, the symptoms of heartworm disease are similar to those of feline asthma.
 Some cats may exhibit no signs of the disease, while others may suddenly die.

 Heartworm preventative is extremely important, not only for dogs, but for cats as well.
 Heartworms are spread by mosquitos, so even our indoor cats can get and spread heartworm disease.
 The CDC recommends heartworm preventative year-round, so that is the protocol that we follow.
-We carry Interceptor Plus and Sentinel Flavortabs as our main heartworm preventative options.

 Despite the very best preventive care, animals can still become sick.
 When this happens, it is stressful for both you and your pet, especially because you can’t simply ask your companion what’s wrong.
 That is why diagnostic resources are important.
 When your pet is not well, we need to find out what is happening on the inside.
 Diagnostic testing along with physical examination help us identify the problem so we can develop an effective treatment plan.